Skip Navigation

 The Fair Share Amendment at Work

-Learn how revenues from the Fair Share Amendment are funding aid, to schools, free lunch for students, financial aid for public college students and transportation.
+Learn how revenues from the Fair Share Amendment are providing funding for free lunch for students, financial aid for public college students, transportation and more.

 Massachusetts Teachers Association logo